PratikTiruwa/Blockchain-Practicals/Practical 7/readme.txt

 Deposit and withdraw money
-Aim : Deposit and withdraw money
+Aim : Write a smart contract to deposit and withdraw money.

 Factorial of a number